h5bp/main.css/README.md

 # main.css
 A repository for the development of the HTML5 Boilerplate CSS file

-It's alrady useful, just run...
+It's already useful, just run...

 ` npm install main.css`